guruyogeswar/Blender-3D-Animation-Ocean-Dynamics-Simulation/README.md

 - **Blender 3D**: For creating and animating the simulation.
 - **Sketchfab**: To showcase the simulation in an interactive 3D format.

-Enjoy the simulation and feel free to contribute!